vinodpasalkar/CodingChallenge/README.md

 Please Install below
-> Install java
+# Install java
-> Install brew or home-brew:
+# Install brew or home-brew:
-> Install Maven
+# Install Maven

 Set up instructions :

 1. Download and install IntelliJ Idea Community version

-2. Clone the below repository in IntelliJ Idea : https://github.com/vinodpasalkar/SampleWebTest/ (Just clone this project in InteliJ idea community Edition and Go to Menu > Build > Build Project Once the build is completed/compiled successfully)
+2. Clone the below repository in IntelliJ Idea : https://github.com/vinodpasalkar/CodingChallenge (Just clone this project in InteliJ idea community Edition and Go to Menu > Build > Build Project Once the build is completed/compiled successfully)

 3. Ensure you have maven installed in your system - command from terminal -> brew install maven

-4. Install below IntelliJ plugins by going to below navigation
+4. Install below IntelliJ plugins by going to below navigation ( This will help in code navigation)

 IntelliJ Idea > Menu > IntelliJ Idea > Preferences > Plugins > Marketplace